missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 | External SMTP allowed | Yes |

 The free version sleeps for one hour a day, but my experience of this host has been pretty good, and has been a useful part of my test toolkit.
+The feature-set is somewhat limited, but that makes this host much easier to set up than many others I tried.

-The online support is more than one would expect from any hosting company.
-Perfectly recommended.
+The online support is more than one would expect from any hosting company, and they even delve into programming problems, which hosts normally don't want to touch.
+I am happy to recommend this host.

 ### [awardspace.com](https://www.awardspace.com/)